oar-team/batsim/docs/tuto-reproducible-experiment/tuto.rst

 .. warning::

-   This is not true if you use the ``_dev`` variant of a package!
+   This is not true if you use the ``-master`` variant of a package!

-   For example, ``batsim_dev`` represents Batsim built from Batsim's master branch's latest commit – without any kind of commit pinning.
+   For example, ``batsim-master`` represents Batsim built from Batsim's master branch's latest commit – without any kind of commit pinning.

 Pinning the packages
 ''''''''''''''''''''